 A grant of $6.4 million (GST exclusive) has been awarded to Agricultural Innovation Australia (AIA), in partnership with the Zero Net Emissions from Agriculture Cooperative Research Centre, under the program.
 The grant period runs until June 2028.

-The grant will help to incorporate voluntary greenhouse gas (GHG) emissions estimates and reporting ‘standards’ into GHG calculators and accounting tools.
+The grant will help greenhouse gas (GHG) calculators and accounting tools to align with voluntary GHG emissions estimates and reporting ‘standards’ (guidelines) being developed by DCCEEW.
 It will fund:

 - a web application that undertakes emissions calculations consistently with the voluntary standards, and open source access to the calculator code